A Uniform Confidence Band for the Marginal Treatment Effect Function: Monte Carlo Experiments

 \subsection{Estimation Procedure}

 We estimate the MTE function using the following steps. \begin{enumerate} \item We estimate the coefficients in $\mu_D$ using the maximum likelihood estimator (probit) and construct the estimated propensity score, $P(Z)$.
-The MTE function can only be estimated at the intersection of the support of the propensity score for individuals who received the treatment and the support of the propensity score for those who did not receive the treatment.
-Therefore, we exclude all observations that fall outside this intersection.
+The MTE function can only be estimated at the intersection of the supports of the propensity scores for individuals who received the treatment and those who did not receive it.
+Therefore, we exclude all observations that fall outside this intersection when we estimate the MTE function.